MainakVerse/Alzheimer-AI/README.md

 ### Potential Impact
 The potential impact of this project on the issue of Alzheimer's disease is significant:
-- Early prediction of Alzheimer's disease can lead to timely interventions, potentially slowing down the progression of the disease.
+- Early prediction of Alzheimer's disease and Dementia can lead to timely interventions, potentially slowing down the progression of the disease.
 - Accurate prediction models can aid in identifying suitable candidates for clinical trials and research studies.
 - Providing a tool for early prediction can raise awareness about Alzheimer's disease and encourage individuals to seek early medical evaluation.